11 Marvelous Things to Do in Malta in SeptemberMalta

-When we booked plane tickets to Malta just a couple of weeks before heading to the country, we knew exceptionally little about it.
+When we booked plane tickets to visit Malta in September, we knew exceptionally little about it.

 We knew that it would be warm.